 With your insight, the Assembly discovers ways to improve the community we all call home.
 If you have ideas for improvements or wish to testify on a specific issue, we want to hear from you.
 Here’s how:

-Assembly meetings are streamed and televised.
-To find meeting agendas or streaming of regular Assembly meetings at the Chambers, please go to http://www.muni.org/watchnow.
-Please be advised that some items (laid on the table items or floor amendments), may not be on that evening's agenda, but will be projected on the live streaming or Channel 9 during the meetings.
+Meeting agendas and streaming of regular Assembly meetings at the Chambers is available online.
+Please be advised that some items (laid on the table items or floor amendments), may not be on that evening's agenda, but will be presented via the livestream or Channel 9 during the meetings.

 Provide Testimony at a Regular Meeting

-The Assembly receives public comments during Audience Participation, as well as public testimony on all open public hearings items.
-Initial Audience Participation (Agenda Section 9) ends at 6 p.m.
+The Assembly receives public comments during Final Audience Participation, as well as public testimony on all open public hearings items.
 Final Audience Participation (Agenda Section 16) lasts, as time allows, until adjournment.
 For auxiliary aids, services, or special modifications to participate in an Assembly meeting, please contact the Municipal Clerk's Office 48 hours before the meeting to request a reasonable accommodation at 907-343-4311 OR firstname.lastname@example.org.

 Comments submitted through this form (versus emails to individual Assembly Members or to the general email@example.com) are incorporated into the formal record via an Assembly Informational Memorandum (AIM), so we encourage you to use the written testimony form to have your comments included on the public record.